oasisprotocol/old-docs/src/operators/stake-management.md

 We can observe that:

-* Account's general balance (`general.balance`), the amount of base units that are available to the account owner, is a little more than 601 tokens.
+* Account's general balance (`general.balance`), the amount of base units that are available to the account owner, is ~377 tokens.
-* Account's nonce (`general.nonce`) is the incremental number that must be unique for each account's transaction.
-The next transaction should have nonce equal to `0`.
+* Account's nonce (`general.nonce`), the incremental number that must be unique for each account's transaction, is omitted.
+That means there haven't been any transactions made with this account as the source.
+  Therefore, the next transaction should have nonce equal to `0`.

 Each account can also serve as an escrow account.
 Escrow accounts are used to keep the funds needed for specific consensus-layer